Ebay's holiday-quarter forecast disappoints; shares slump

 EBay is also ramping up marketing spending to attract more millennial shoppers and to rebrand itself as a shopping platform, which Olson says will pressure profits.

-The company forecast revenue of $2.36 billion (1.92 billion pounds) to $2.41 billion and adjusted profit from continuing operations of 52-54 cents per share for the current quarter.
+The company forecast revenue of $2.36 billion to $2.41 billion and adjusted profit from continuing operations of 52-54 cents per share for the current quarter.

 Analysts on average were expecting revenue of $2.40 billion and earnings of 54 cents per share, according to Thomson Reuters I/B/E/S.